3 Great Jam Recipes For Every Skill Level

 Canning jam is a lot easier than most folks realize, but if you’re not there yet, no problem—you’ve got options.
 Stir up a batch of freezer jam on the hottest days of the year (it doesn’t require a stove) and be rewarded with incredible fresh fruit flavour.
 Or make a quick batch of chia jam without any added sugar.
 No matter which you choose, you’ll be sweetly rewarded for your efforts.

-Wynne’s cookbook Jam Bake is a sweet guide to baking with preserves. $32, indigo.ca.
+Wynne’s cookbook Jam Bake is a sweet guide to baking with preserves. $32, amazon.ca.

 Strawberry–Passion Fruit Freezer Jam

 Passion fruit lends this jam extra acidity as well as a delightful, crunchy texture.
-Get the recipe.
+Get this strawberry-passion fruit freezer jam recipe.